bvenceslas/events-shuffle/README.md

      yarn
    ```

-3. Set up the environment variables: Create a `.env` file in the project root based on the provided `.env.example` file with the following content:
+3. Set up the environment variables: Create a `.env` file in the project root based on the provided `ENV_EXAMPLE` file with the following content:

    ```
    DATABASE_USER=<your_database_user>